caheredia/caiso_connector/README.md

 # caiso_connector

-This project connects to the CAISO OASIS API and downloads daily Location Marginal Price (LMP) data.
+This project connects to the CAISO OASIS API and downloads daily.
+Location Marginal Price (LMP) data.
 The CAISO payload comes in the form of a zip file.
 The zip file is unpacked through an ETL script.
 The ETL script parses the CSV for relevant data and persists data in a SQLite database.

-This database was chosen because of its ease to install and availability on most operating systems.
-In a real production ETL I would have used an AWS managed database.
+This database was chosen because of its ease of install and availability on most operating systems.
+In a real production ETL, I would have used an AWS managed database.

 ## Display chart
 [rendered notebook](https://nbviewer.jupyter.org/github/caheredia/caiso_connector/blob/develop/LMP_plot.ipynb)